Code-Institute-Submissions/Guided-Fishing-Tours-Kenmare-Bay/README.md

 # Guided Tours Fishing in Kenmare Bay
->>>>>>> 07eba02596640201528a52d4f1dae5ccdd7df250
-This projec was created with customer needs on mind and as well to promote product.
+This project was created with customer needs on mind and as well to promote product.
 For ease of passing information to customer I have used number of technologies.
 My goal with this project is to attract attention of my future employers and recruiters and explain who I am and what I do.